-I had been training my whole life to climb Mount Everest even though I didn’t know it.
+I had been training to Climb Mount Everest even though I didn’t know it.
 I had a lot of climbing experience and mountaineering experience but very little high altitude experience.
 In October 2005, I was sitting on a bus at 4,500m/ 14,764 feet above sea level in the Peruvian Andes, traveling with an international group.
 The conversation turned into a chat about all of the adventures we would like to take at some stage in our lives.

 One of the girls on the trip, mid-twenty year old girl from England.
 She starting talking about how she had always wanted to climb the world’s highest mountain, Mount Everest.
-My friend and I took one look at each other and started thinking how long it would take us to get there.
-Maybe it wasn’t possible.
+My friend and I took one look at each other and started thinking how we take on Mount Everest.
 Our dream was born!